 |

 Edits or explanatory notes by the editor are in double square brackets [[ ]].
 This transcript may be freely copied and distributed, so long as credit is given to highwayrobbery.net .
-Other transcripts are available at: WeHo Trial Transcript , Culver City Documents, and Sacramento Left-Yellow Appeal.
+Many other cases and /or transcripts are available - see the Index to Transcripts, Briefs, and Court Decisions.
 Shortly before he died, Pulitzer Prize-winning investigative reporter Gary Webb wrote about Sacramento traffic court and the Bohl case.
 His Nov.
 25, 2004 article, "Red Light, Green Cash," is available by typing "Bohl" into the search box at: http://www.newsreview.com/sacramento/Home .
-Also, read the Moore case, another successful appeal of a Sacramento ticket.
+Also, read the Moore case, and the Graham case, other successful appeals of Sacramento tickets.

 --------------------------------- |